 Black Moon Lilith reflects our inherent power and greatest resistance to control by external forces.
 She invites us to channel the rawest, most primal energies of the universe and connect deeply with the timeless Self, unshaped by the socialising forces of family, society and authority.
 BML is the untamed feminine, but not restricted by gender.
 She exists inside us all.
 Where the Moon can be easily influenced and deeply impressionable, the Black Moon is the opposite: impenetrable and steadfast.
 BML is our hidden strength and gifts us with her power when all else fails.
 She is us in our darkest moments, when we discover we can survive anyway, and even thrive.

 When we encounter BML we know all about it!
 The whirlwinds of life blow through and around us and we are confronted with opportunities to discover our own unmitigated power in response.
 By contrast her opposite, Priapus, is depicted with a permanent and oversized erection, representing his unending lust and the constant frustration that arose from his attendant impotence.
 Astrologically he symbolises the pitfalls of egoic desire, the unending search for satisfaction that defines the human realm.
 Whether we seek wealth and fortune, inner peace and wisdom or safety and security, desire and its objects shape every life, as does the ebb and flow of satisfaction, frustration and perversion of that desire.
-At one level, we are what we want, and we want what we believe will improve our quality of life.
-But the satisfaction of one desire frequently triggers the upwelling of another in quick succession while the ultimate human hunger – for liberation from the shackles of egoic bonds and realisation of the greater One – remains unsated.
+At one level we are what we want, and we want what we believe will improve our quality of life.
+But the satisfaction of one desire frequently triggers the up-welling of another in quick succession while the ultimate human hunger – for liberation from the shackles of egoic bonds and realisation of the greater One – remains unsated.

 Which tells us something important about the astrological significance of supermoons: occurring in alignment with Priapus, they signify a time of great desire and all that goes with it – frustration, greed, grasping and competition.
 When one occurs we risk being consumed by the baser aspects of human nature as they rear up to take control.
-Whilst Black Moon Lilith is a place of empowered spirit, Priapus is a place of demanding ego, where we fight for what we want regardless of its impact upon our life: simply wanting it is reason enough to pursue it, be it food, drink, another person, social status, an object, an experience, even death.
+Whilst Black Moon Lilith is a place of empowered spirit, Priapus is a place of demanding ego where we fight for what we want regardless of its impact upon our life: simply wanting it is reason enough to pursue it, be it food, drink, another person, social status, an object, an experience, even death.

-Whatever it is we desire, when the Moon is within five degrees of Priapus we can become lost to craving if we don’t resolve to stay conscious and awake.
+Whatever it is we desire, when the Moon is within nine degrees of Priapus we can become lost to craving if we don’t resolve to stay conscious and awake.
 Black Moon Lilith knows this and offers a helping hand if we’re prepared to take it.

 But I’ve heard supermoons are good things and come with great positive power.
 You make them sound like something to be feared!